Marketing using social media channels is no longer rocket science.

 And if you want them to people to spread your content, then make sure you add real value to it.

 The bottom line is: analyze your engagement metrics based on what you want to achieve from your social media marketing.

-Step #4: Conduct a Competitor Analysis
+Step #4: Conduct a Competitive Analysis

 While producing relevant content is crucial, you do need to find out who your competitors are first, and they are marketing through social media.

 Content creation is an integral part of social media marketing, but you have to do it smartly in order to succeed and stay ahead of your competition.